-What is a North Dakota Contractor License Bond?
+What Is a North Dakota Contractor License Bond?

 Who Needs a North Dakota Contractor License Bond?

-Local jurisdictions also require construction contractors to have a license and secure a North Dakota contractor license bond.
-However, these requirements only extend to building, mechanical, plumbing, moving, sign hanger, and excavator contractors working in the city of Grand Forks.
+Local jurisdictions also require construction contractors to have a license and secure a North Dakota contractor license bond, but these requirements only extend to building, mechanical, plumbing, moving, sign hanger, and excavator contractors working in the city of Grand Forks.

 How Much Does a North Dakota Contractor License Bond Cost?

 Because bond requirements vary for North Dakota contractors, so do the prices of bonds.
-First, though, it is important to recognize that bonding prices are based on the amount of the bond required to be posted, as well as the credit history of the contractor securing the bond.
+It is important to recognize that bonding prices are based on the amount of the bond required to be posted and the credit history of the contractor securing the bond.

-In most cases, bond premiums range from 1 to 10% of the bond total.
+In most cases, bond premiums range from 1 to 10 percent of the bond total.
 Contractors with bad credit may be approved for a North Dakota contractor license bond, but the bond premium will be on the higher end of that range.

 How Do I Renew My North Dakota Contractor License Bond?

 Your contractor license bond in North Dakota will typically need to be renewed one or two years after it is issued.
 You’ll receive a renewal notice from your surety company before your bond becomes invalid.
 Make sure you keep up with your renewals so that your business documents stay valid.